 The Montgomery Bar Association’s Community Outreach Committee launched its inaugural COURTING ART program back in 2013 with the lofty goal of transforming the cold, cavernous walls of the Montgomery County Court House into a gallery of bright and cheerful homegrown art.
-Ultimately, the program aimed to create a more welcoming courthouse environment for staff and visitors, and reduce the stress typically associated was a day in court.
-Since that time, members of the Bar Association, sponsors from our legal community and community partners have come together, and our artists have captured the beauty and diversity of our County through magnificent interpretations of some of our areas most inspiring landmarks and hidden treasures.
+Ultimately, the program aimed to create a more welcoming environment for staff and visitors, and reduce the stress typically associated was a day in court.
+Since that time, members of the Bar Association, sponsors from our legal community, and community partners have come together, and our artists have captured the beauty and diversity of our county through magnificent interpretations of some of our areas most inspiring landmarks and hidden treasures.

 WHAT'S NEW FOR 2016?